The "Fack" - Frequently Asked Questions

 Cf. Drafting European Sovereignty Criteria for Software and Digital Systems for the current state or our reflection.

-What metrics will be used to measure the success of the EuroStack Initiative beyond the number of solutions listed in the ESDP or the adoption of Open Source by public administrations?
+What metrics will be used to measure the success of your initiative beyond the number of solutions listed in the ESDP or the adoption of Open Source by public administrations?

 A: Success will be measured by factors such as the growth of the European Open Source ecosystem, increased collaboration between projects, cost savings achieved by public administrations, improved digital sovereignty, and the level of citizen engagement with Open Source solutions.
 Qualitative factors will also be considered, such as user satisfaction and the perceived value of the ESDP.

-How will the EuroStack Initiative ensure the long-term sustainability of the ESDP and other related projects, considering potential funding challenges and the need for ongoing maintenance and development?
+How will the you ensure the long-term sustainability of the ESDP and other related projects, considering potential funding challenges and the need for ongoing maintenance and development?

-How does the EuroStack Initiative plan to address potential resistance from established software vendors, both European and non-European, who may see it as a threat to their business models?
+How do you plan to address potential resistance from established software vendors, both European and non-European, who may see it as a threat to their business models?

-What role does the EuroStack Initiative envision for itself in shaping the future development of Open Source software, beyond simply promoting existing solutions?
+What role does the EuroStack Directory Project envision for itself in shaping the future development of Open Source software, beyond simply promoting existing solutions?

-A: The Initiative aims to influence the direction of Open Source development by identifying strategic areas where European capabilities need to be strengthened, fostering collaboration on key projects, and promoting the adoption of European values and standards within the global Open Source community.
+A: We aim to influence the direction of Open Source development by identifying strategic areas where European capabilities need to be strengthened, fostering collaboration on key projects, and promoting the adoption of European values and standards within the global Open Source community.

-How will the EuroStack Initiative address the risk of creating a "European bubble" that isolates itself from the global Open Source ecosystem, potentially missing out on valuable innovations and collaborations?
+How will you address the risk of creating a "European bubble" that isolates itself from the global Open Source ecosystem, potentially missing out on valuable innovations and collaborations?

-A: The Initiative will actively engage with the global Open Source community, promoting cross-border collaboration and knowledge sharing.
-The ESDP will include mechanisms for linking to relevant non-European projects, and the Initiative will encourage European developers to contribute to global projects.
+A: We will actively engage with the global Open Source community, promoting cross-border collaboration and knowledge sharing.
+The ESDP will include mechanisms for linking to relevant non-European projects, and we will encourage European developers to contribute to global projects.

-How will the EuroStack Initiative ensure that "strategic investment" in European technologies does not inadvertently lead to the creation of "white elephant" projects that are ultimately unsustainable or fail to meet the needs of users?
+How will you ensure that "strategic investment" in European technologies does not inadvertently lead to the creation of "white elephant" projects that are ultimately unsustainable or fail to meet the needs of users?

 A: "Strategic investment" will be guided by clear criteria, including user needs, market analysis, and the potential for long-term sustainability.
 Besides, we do not plan to invest directly in projects, but rather to promote them and to help them find funding.
 The ESDP will include feedback mechanisms to ensure that listed projects are meeting user expectations and needs.